Keynesian Theory

 Keynesian economics is a macroeconomic theory of total spending in the economy and its effects on output, employment, and inflation.
 British economist John Maynard Keynes developed it during the 1930s to understand the Great Depression.

 The central belief of Keynesian economics is that government intervention can stabilize the economy.
-Keynes’ theory was the first to sharply separate the study of economic behavior and individual incentives from the analysis of broad aggregate variables and constructs.
+Keynes’ theory was the first to sharply separate the study of economic behavior and individual incentives from analyzing broad aggregate variables and constructs.

 Based on his theory, Keynes advocated for increased government expenditures and lower taxes to stimulate demand and pull the global economy out of the Depression.
-Subsequently, Keynesian economics was used to refer to the concept that optimal economic performance could be achieved—and economic slumps could be prevented—by influencing aggregate demand through economic intervention by the government.
+Subsequently, Keynesian economics was used to refer to the concept that optimal economic performance could be achieved—and economic slumps could be prevented—by influencing aggregate demand through government economic intervention.
 Keynesian economists believe that such intervention can achieve full employment and price stability.

 KEY TAKEAWAYS

-• Keynesian economics focus on using active government policy to manage aggregate demand to address or prevent economic recessions.
+• Keynesian economics focuses on using active government policy to manage aggregate demand to address or prevent economic recessions.

 • Keynes developed his theories in response to the Great Depression and was highly critical of previous economic views, which he referred to as classical economics.

-• Activist fiscal and monetary policy are the primary tools recommended by Keynesian economists to manage the economy and fight unemployment.
+• Keynesian economists recommend active fiscal and monetary policy as the primary tools for managing the economy and fighting unemployment.

 POLITICAL THEORY – John Maynard Keynes